pasdam/mockit/README.md

 This will make sure that when `filepath.Base` is called with the argument `some-argument`, it will return `result`.

-To mock an instance method:
+To mock an instance method (at the moment only exported methods are supported):

 ```go
 err := errors.New("some-error")